Training Outcomes Within Your Budget!

 We ensure quality, budget-alignment, and timely delivery by our expert instructors.

-In Statistics, Data is the backbone of analysis and decision-making.
-It provides the raw material from which insights, trends, and patterns are extracted.
-Understanding the different Types of Data in Statistics is crucial because the nature of your Data determines the Statistical methods and tools you can use.
+In Statistics, Data is central to all the activities of analysis and decision-making.
+It offers the starting point from which developing insights, trends and patterns are derived.
+It is important to recognise the Types of Data in Statistics because the kind of Data that you have influences the statistical techniques you will use.

 Table of Contents